cloudresumechallenge/projects/projects/kubernetes/cloud-resume-challenge.md

 **Task**: Ensure the web application is restarted if it becomes unresponsive and doesn’t receive traffic until ready.

-1. **Define Probes**: Add liveness and readiness probes to `website-deployment.yaml`, targeting an endpoint in your application that confirms its operational status.
+- **Define Probes:** Integrate liveness and readiness probes into your deployment configuration.
+These should target specific endpoints within your application that accurately reflect its health and readiness to handle traffic.
-2. **Apply Changes**: Update your deployment with the new configuration.
+- **Apply Configuration Updates:** Refresh your deployment with the updated settings, introducing the probes to actively monitor the application's state.
-3. **Test Probes**: Simulate failure scenarios (e.g., manually stopping the application) and observe Kubernetes' response.
+- **Probe Testing:** Conduct tests by simulating scenarios that would affect the application's performance or availability.
+Observe how Kubernetes responds to these conditions, ensuring that it restarts or withholds traffic from the application as designed.
-4. **Outcome**: Kubernetes automatically restarts unresponsive pods and delays traffic to newly started pods until they're ready, enhancing the application's reliability and availability.
+- **Outcome**: Kubernetes automatically restarts unresponsive pods and delays traffic to newly started pods until they're ready, enhancing the application's reliability and availability.

 ### Step 12: Utilize ConfigMaps and Secrets